 The search for a job that allows you to grow is not an easy one.
-Be prepared to reject opportunities and, in turn, be rejected by opportunities.
-If you constantly feel comfortable and at ease in a job search, you are not learning new skills and not growing into a better-prepared version of yourself.
+Be prepared to reject opportunities and, in turn, be rejected.
+If you constantly feel comfortable and at ease in a job search, perhaps you are not learning new skills and not growing into a better-prepared version of yourself.
 Stretching your comfort zone in every way during the job search only helps you become a stronger candidate.

 And once you find a job that’s a good fit, check out our tips for setting yourself up for success in the first month.Ready to find your dream job in tech or sales?
 Complete your profile on Hired and let recruiters come to you.